hrharder/ParadigmCore/docs/rebalance-tx-doc.md

 1. Keeping the above in mind, the goals of the `rebalance` transaction and mechanic are as follows:
     - Deterministically replicate the state of the `PosterRegistry` in the OrderStream's state (handled by the `Witness` mechanic)
-    - At validator-determined intervals based on the Ethereum block height, "snapshot" the `PosterRegistry` mapping, and allocate throughput to posters proportinally (using bandwidth model) based on token "balance" - the amount locked in the regsitry.
+    - At validator-determined intervals based on the Ethereum block height, "snapshot" the `PosterRegistry` mapping, and allocate throughput to posters proportionally (using bandwidth model) based on token "balance" - the amount locked in the registry.
     - Ensure all validators agree upon the limit mapping before it becomes active.

 1. A Tendermint consensus round consists of the following steps (functions called by each validator), resulting in the creation of a new block.
 This assumes no invalid transactions, for simplicity.